rSchleckser/avionics-status-board/README.md

 MIT License

 ## Contact
-For any inquiries, contact [your email] or create an issue in the repository.
+For any inquiries, contact rickyschleckser@gmail.com.